Hays homers to help Orioles to 5-2 win to sweep Astros

 TRAINER’S ROOM

-Orioles: RHP Travis Lakins was placed on the injured list with right elbow pain on Wednesday after leaving Tuesday’s start in the second inning.
-Manager Brandon Hyde said he would undergo more testing later this week but that he’s likely to be out for a while. … RHP Spenser Watkins had his contract selected from Triple-A Norfolk to take his spot on the roster in his first stint on an MLB roster.
+Orioles: Franco sprained his ankle when he slipped trying to catch a foul ball on the last play of the game. … RHP Travis Lakins was placed on the injured list with right elbow pain on Wednesday after leaving Tuesday’s start in the second inning.
+Hyde said he would undergo more testing later this week but that he’s likely to be out for a while. … RHP Spenser Watkins had his contract selected from Triple-A Norfolk to take his spot on the roster in his first stint on an MLB roster.

 Astros: RHP José Urquidy was placed on the injured list with right shoulder discomfort after leaving Tuesday’s start in the second inning. … C Martín Maldonado was placed on the bereavement list on Wednesday and C Garrett Stubbs was recalled from Sugar Land to take his place.